Constitution of Bolivia

-It is the 17th constitution in the country's history; previous constitutions were enacted in 1826, 1831, 1834, 1839, 1843, 1851, 1861, 1868, 1871, 1878, 1880, 1938, 1945, 1947, 1961, and 1967.

 The 2009 Constitution defines Bolivia as a unitary plurinational, and secular (rather than a Catholic, as before) state, formally known as the Plurinational State of Bolivia.
 It calls for a mixed economy of state, private, and communal ownership; restricts private land ownership to a maximum of 5,000 hectares (12,400 acres); and recognizes a variety of autonomies at the local and departmental level.
 It elevates the electoral authorities to become a fourth constitutional power; introduces the possibility of recall elections for all elected officials; and enlarges the Senate.
 Members of the enlarged National Congress will be elected by first past the post voting in the future, in a change from the previous mixed member proportional system.
 The judiciary is reformed, and judges will be elected in the future and no longer appointed by the National Congress.
 It declares natural resources to be the exclusive dominion of the Bolivian people, administered by the state.
 Sucre will be acknowledged as Bolivia's capital, but the institutions will remain where they are (executive and legislative in La Paz, judiciary in Sucre).
 The electoral authorities will be situated in Sucre.